String or Binary Data would be Truncated in SQL

 String or binary data would be truncated stored procedure

-And the simplest solution to resolve this error is by modifying the column and increasing the column length.
-This solution is already been discussed in the topic above.
+The simplest solution to resolve this error is to modify and increase the column length, which has already been discussed in the topic above.

 You may like the following SQL server tutorials: